Failure of technological innovation in the water and sanitation sector.

-Texto en español más abajo From the RWSN secretariat we herewith announce the latest webinar of our mini-series 2016, which will take place on 16.11.2016.
-The title of the event is “A tool for Monitoring the Scaling up of Water and Sanitation Technologies (TAF – Technology Applicability Framework)” and it will focus on the use … Continue reading Webinar 16.11.2016 / Webinar el día 16.11.2016 – “A tool for Monitoring the Scaling up of Water and Sanitation Technologies”
+From the RWSN secretariat we herewith announce the latest webinar of our mini-series 2016, which will take place on 16.11.2016.
+The title of the event is “A tool for Monitoring the Scaling up of Water and Sanitation Technologies (TAF – Technology Applicability Framework)” and it will focus on the use of the TAF, which has been presented and discussed previously in this Dgroup.
+The session will take place in English (2-3 PM Central European Time, please check your local time here) and in Spanish (4-5 PM Central European Time, please check your local time here).
+We are happy to announce the two presenters and the titles of their presentations:

 Lack of proper operation and maintenance (O&M), lack of participatory planning procedures, lack of flexibility to apply different management models for water supplies and inappropriate technology choices are among key issues identified which hindered sustainable WASH services during the Water Sanitation Development Plan (WSDP) Tanzania.
-The results of the national water point mapping clearly highlights … Continue reading Roll out of technology applicability tool in Tanzania to assure sustainable WASH services
+The results of the national water point mapping clearly highlights the fact that more than 30% of all water points are not working.

 This webinar introduces two new tools that will help to select water, sanitation and hygiene (WASH) technologies that keep working.
 The first, the Technology Applicability Framework (TAF), has been extensively tested and is now available on www.washtechnologies.net.
 A second, complementary tool, the Technology Introduction Process (TIP) provides guidance on the roles and activities needed for successful scaling up of technologies.